PyO3/pyo3/guide/src/free-threading.md

 ## Special considerations for the free-threaded build

 The free-threaded interpreter does not have a GIL.
-Many existing extensions providing mutable data structures relied on the GIL to lock Python objects and make interior mutability thread-safe.
+Many existing extension modules providing mutable data structures relied on the GIL to lock Python objects and make interior mutability thread-safe.

 Calling into the CPython C API is only legal when an OS thread is explicitly attached to the interpreter runtime.
 In the GIL-enabled build, this happens when the GIL is acquired.